Chapter 6: modern Vulkan

 F.1.
 Working principle

-GPUs have evolved from processors for a fixed rendering pipeline based on predetermined functions (where only some parameters can be tweaked) to much more general and flexible devices integrating user-defined programs (shaders).
+GPUs have evolved from processors for a fixed rendering pipeline based on predetermined functions (where only some parameters could be tweaked) to much more general and flexible devices integrating user-defined programs (shaders).
 Modern GPUs even support arbitrary parallel computations through compute shaders, be they graphics related or not.
 In a sense, mesh shaders are a continuation of this evolution process.
-With the traditional pipeline, geometric primitives rasterization happens right after the input assembly, vertex shading, tesselation, and geometry shading steps.
-Pre-rasterization steps typically make use of specialized hardware facilities.
+With the traditional pipeline, the rasterization of geometric primitives happens once all of the input assembly, vertex shading, tesselation, and geometry shading steps are over.
+Pre-rasterization steps typically rely on hardwired behavior.
 Long story short, the (quite complex) traditional pipeline is very efficient for typical workloads, but its rigidity can be quite limiting in specific contexts (the fixed input assembly and tesselation steps are especially likely to lead to avoidable bottlenecks).
 The main idea behind mesh shading is that we could skip the pre-rasterization portion of the pipeline and produce primitives from compute shaders instead.
-In Vulkan, this idea is implemented by the VK_EXT_mesh_shader device extension.
+The VK_EXT_mesh_shader device extension introduces an alternative, more flexible pipeline for graphics.

-So, when should we use mesh shading?
-In all likelihood, very sparingly.
-Mesh shading makes things even lower-level than they are by default and does not guarantee any increase in performance; in fact, for classical workloads, we should expect it to make things worse.
-Mesh shading makes sense in contexts when we reach an avoidable bottleneck from which we cannot rid ourselves satisfyingly using standard optimization techniques.
+Mesh shading is a power tool that we should use very sparingly: it makes things even more low-level than they are by default, without guaranteing any increase in performance; in fact, for classical workloads, we should expect it to make it worse.
+Mesh shading makes sense in contexts when the bottleneck is due to the hardwiredness of the pre-rasterization steps.
 Typical usecases include loading very detailed geometry (as it allows for very efficient culling and Nanite-style dynamic level of detail shenanigans) or generating isosurfaces.
-Mesh shading can give us something with the behavior of a geometry shader but without the awful performance.
-The ray tracing pipeline (not covered in this guide) is distinct from the mesh shading pipeline (and, for that matter, of the classical one), so there is no direct way of combining the two.
+Mesh shading can give us something with the behavior of a geometry shader but without its awful performance.
+The ray tracing pipeline (not covered in this guide) is distinct from the mesh shading pipeline, so there is no direct way of combining the two.
 Furthermore, mesh shading has poor performance on tiling architectures.
-It is also hard to write a one-size-fits-all mesh shader; it is common to implement a distinct version of the same shader for each manufacturer.
+It is also hard to write a one-size-fits-all mesh shader; it is common to implement distinct versions of the same shader for distinct manufacturers.

 Mesh shading makes use of two kinds of shaders: task and mesh shaders.
 Both of them are glorified compute shaders, and they cooperate to generate meshes in parallel within a workgroup.
 Only mesh shaders are strictly required, and it is from them that the primitives are actually generated.
 However, workgroups running mesh shaders are subject to some limitations regarding how many primitives they can output.
 This has two main consequences: